Ever leave the salon wondering how your hair stays sectioned so well during your appointment?

 These work great with wet or dry hair!
 Designed with a wide jaw and spaced out grooves it can hold hair of any type, length or texture.
 Especially helpful for those who have curly or thick locks.

 The tip of this product is pointed which can help you part-specific sections of hair without a comb.

 Each is made out of durable plastic which means you can hold hot hair and have it stay out of the way without burning your scalp as metal clips can sometimes do.

 Trust me when I say these are slip free!
 Whoever made these must of had a hell of a time with typical sectioning clips, got really pissed off and took the liberty within themselves to solve every problem.
 Thank you to whoever invented this new type of clips.

-These are sometimes referred to as alligator clips!
+These are sometimes referred to as alligator clips or professional hair clips!
 You can find additional colors such as: